permissionizer/request-token/README.md

 will only have `contents: read`, `issues: write` and `metadata: read` (added automatically) permissions.

-To harden the security, the token can only be requested from the `main` branch, making sure that the repository cannot be accessed from the unreviewed branches or Pull Requests.
+To harden the security, the token can only be requested from the `common` branch, making sure that the repository cannot be accessed from the unreviewed branches or Pull Requests.
 Additionally, the token can only be requested from the `release.yaml` workflow, making sure that the token cannot be requested from any